CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 We recommend to test using `openmpi` first.

+!!! warning "Note"
- **You will need to have the MPI module loaded when submitting your jobs.**
+    You need to have the MPI module loaded when submitting your jobs.

 More information about [building](../../computing/compiling-puhti.md#building-mpi-applications) and [running](../../computing/running/creating-job-scripts-puhti.md#mpi-based-batch-jobs) MPI applications.